 Every yard looks better with a mature shade tree in it.
 Trees add permanence and weight to the landscape.
 To make the tree look like it belongs there, we often ring the base of the trunk with flowers and plants.
 Unfortunately, as the tree grows and its branches and roots expand, the area around it becomes a barren wasteland.
-The tree roots quickly soak up all available water and do a great job of blocking the sun, so few plants choose to grow there.
+The tree roots quickly soak up all available water and do a great job of blocking the sun, so few plants thrive there.

 Don't give up and create a volcano of mulch around your trees.
 It is possible to plant under a tree if you choose wisely and start small.
-Follow these 10 tips to get plants established and happy growing under there.
+Follow these 10 tips to get plants established and happy growing under your trees..

 Protect the Tree in the Process

-It's hard to believe, but trees can be very sensitive to any damage to their roots and bark.
-Some trees, such as beeches, cherries, plums, dogwoods, magnolias, and maples, have very shallow roots that are barely below the soil surface and hate having those roots disturbed.
-Be very careful digging around the roots when planting under a tree.
+It's hard to believe, but trees can be sensitive to any damage to their roots and bark.
+Some trees, such as beeches, cherries, plums, dogwoods, magnolias, and maples, have shallow roots barely below the soil surface and respond poorly wihen those roots are disturbed.
+Be careful digging around the roots when planting under a tree.
 Use a trowel or digging knife, rather than a large shovel.
 If you encounter a root, move to another spot.

 Also, avoid damaging the bark at the base of the tree.
 Any injury is an invitation for disease and pests to find their way inside the tree.

 Since you cannot dig holes to accommodate large plants under your tree, you will need to plant small seedlings or divisions.
-You may be able to buy small "liner" plants in bulk for some mail-order nurseries.
-These are seedlings that are intended to be grown on at nurseries and sold as plants in garden centers.
+You may be able to buy small "liner" plants in bulk from some mail-order nurseries.
+These are seedlings intended to be grown on at nurseries and sold as plants in garden centers.
 If you can find a source for liners, you'll save a lot of money.
 Of course, you could always start your own.